TomNisbet/nqsap/docs/_docs/wrapup-20-tips.md

 The initial build brought power into the top left side of the system and then used daisy-chained wires to bring power down to each breadboard.
 This can still be seen on the boards on the right side of the photo above.
-Measuring the voltage at the furthest boards from the power input showed a drop from 5V at the inout to 4.5V at the far-end.
+Measuring the voltage at the furthest boards from the power input showed a drop from 5V at the input to 4.5V at the far-end.

 An extra set of breadboard buses was added to the left side of the system to distribute power to each board.
 The give a cleaner look and also increased the voltage at the